tmenguy/ha-solcast-solar/README.md

 v4.0.24
 - More changes to remove links to https://github.com/oziee that were missed the first time around
-- More changes to prepare to submit to HACSs
+- More changes to prepare to submit to HACS

 v4.0.23
 - Changed Owner to @BJReplay